Sizewell C nuclear power station: Concerns regarding Chinese involvement

-Concerns have been expressed regarding one of the shareholders in the consortium, CGN, which is owned by the Chinese government and has been blacklisted by the United States Department of Commerce for attempting to acquire advanced U.S. nuclear technology and material for diversion to military use.
+Concerns have been expressed regarding one of the shareholders in the consortium, China General Nuclear Power Group (known as CGN), which is owned by the Chinese government and has been blacklisted by the United States Department of Commerce for attempting to acquire advanced U.S. nuclear technology and material for diversion to military use.

 In September 2020, following Hitachi's decision to withdraw from the Wylfa and Oldbury projects, the BBC reported that the UK government was looking to replace CGN as an investor and might take a stake in Sizewell C.

 In 2022, UK Government announced a buy-out to allow for the exit of CGN from the project.

 Concerns regarding water consumption

 Some environmental campaigners and Sizewell critics have questioned if it will be possible to meet the plant's need for potable water without adversely impacting the supplies available to surrounding areas.
 Figures released in early 2010 by the Sizewell A and B operators—Magnox Ltd and EDF, respectively—indicated that the two existing plants were consuming approximately 920 m3 of mains water each day, in addition to the 5000000 m3 of seawater that the operators are permitted to use for cooling systems that do not require treated water.
 Critics estimated that Sizewell C would require a further 1600 m3 of potable water daily, and suggested that EDF were planning to use the mains supply because it would be cheaper than the alternative of establishing a desalination plant.
 Essex and Suffolk Water, the mains-water supplier for the area, stated in response that they were satisfied that the water supply would be "sustainable" for the next 25 years even if Sizewell C were to be built.